-Izumo-taisha (出雲大社), also known as Izumo Ōyashiro, is one of the most ancient and important Shinto shrines in Japan.
+Izumo-taisha, also known as Izumo Ōyashiro, is one of the most ancient and important Shinto shrines in Japan.
 No record gives the exact date of its establishment, but some of the oldest mythological stories of the country originate at this very place.

 Located in Izumo of Shimane Prefecture, the shrine is dedicated to the god of nation-building, Okuninushi-no-okami, and it is said that, if you visit the shrine, you will have great luck when it comes to your love life and personal relationships.

-How to reach Izumo taisha
+How to reach Izumo-taisha

-This was my first visit to Izumo, primarily because the city is located in an under-populated town on the extreme western edge of the Shimane peninsula, and it takes almost 4 hours to reach from Kyoto.
-I have been to Shimane before in 2016 when I visited the lovely Adachi gardens, but Izumo remained on my bucket list because of its difficult in accessibility.
+This was my first visit to Izumo, primarily because the city is located on the extreme western edge of the Shimane peninsula, and it takes almost 4 hours to reach from Kyoto.
+I have been to Shimane before in 2016 when I visited the lovely Adachi gardens, but Izumo continued to remain on my bucket list.

 The bus was mostly empty.
-I guess most travelers here are locals and they use their personal vehicles to travel.
-We had on us the “Perfect Ticket” which allows for a hassle free travel on local buses.
-If you are in Izumo for a few days, I would recommend obtaining the “Enmusubi Perfect ticket” from the Izumo Tourist Information Center, inside JR Izumoshi Station.
+I guess most travelers here are locals and they prefer their personal vehicles to travel.
+We had on us the “Enmusubi Perfect Ticket” which allows for a hassle-free travel on local buses.
+If you are in Izumo for a few days, I would recommend obtaining the “Perfect ticket” from the Izumo Tourist Information Center, inside JR Izumoshi Station.

-The bus dropped us off near a large Torii gate that starts the walk to the heritage shrine.
-Four toriis in total need to be passed before reaching the shrine and each is made of a different material: stone, wood, iron and copper (sorted from first to fourth Torii).
-If you are interested there is a larger white torii, made of stone, a couple of stops before, that used to be the original entrance gate to the shrine.
+The red and white bus dropped us off near a large grey colored Torii gate that marks the beginning of the walk to the heritage shrine.
+A Torii is the symbol of a Shinto Shrine.
+It marks the entry into the sacred grounds of the Shrine.
+Four Toriis in total need to be passed before reaching the Izumo Taisha shrine and each is made of a different material: stone, wood, iron, and copper (in order from the first to fourth).
+We missed the first Torii since the bus went past it and dropped us off near the second one.
+If you are interested, you can walk back to the white torii, made of stone.
+In ancient times, it used to be the original entrance gate to the shrine.

 Myths surrounding Izumo Taisha

 Susanoo lived in Suga with his wife and had many children.
-One of Susano-wo’s descendants was Okuninushi.
-Okuninushi had eighty brothers and was reckoned to be the least among them.
-How he came to rule these lands from being one of the most unworthy is another interesting story.
+One of his descendants was Okuninushi.
+Okuninushi had eighty brothers and was always reckoned to be the least among them.
+How he came to rule these lands from being one of the most unworthy among his siblings is another interesting story.

 At the end of the trail we found a small stone torii.
 This is the shrine of Kinazuki Forest.
 Interestingly there is no shrine after the torii.
 The forested area is itself considered a shrine.

-It is said the old days, the gods of Takamagahara gathered in this place to build the “Sunshine Suminomiya “, the predecessor of Izumo Taisha.
-At the time of construction, the gods seemed to use a “pine” to beat wood and solidify the ground.
-And this “pine” used by the gods is buried deep in the ground of this forest and seems to be still asleep.
-In other words, it is said that a torii gate is built and worshiped as a “place where tools used by the gods are buried”.
+It is said in the old days, the gods of Takama-no-hara gathered in this place to build the “Sunshine Palace“, the predecessor of Izumo Taisha.
+At the time of construction, the gods used a “pine” to beat wood and solidify the ground.
+This “pine” used by the gods is said to be still buried deep in the ground of this forest.
+This torii gate was built and worshiped as a place where tools used by the gods are buried.

 The story of Okininushi

-According to the Nihon Shoki, the sun goddess Amaterasu said, “From now on, my descendants shall administer the affairs of state.
-You shall cast a spell of establishing good relationship over people to lead them a happy life.
+According to the Nihon Shoki, the goddess Amaterasu said, “From now on, my descendants shall administer the affairs of state.
+You shall cast a spell of establishing a good relationship over people to lead them a happy life.
 I will build your residence with colossal columns and thick and broad planks in the same architectural style as mine and name it Amenohisu-no-miya.”